CinnSann/crispy-happiness/README.md

 # crispy-happiness
-My early attempt to make an AirBnb replica
+My early attempt to replicate the Airbnb hero